AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 * It uses the buffers provided from the void module or LuaJit FFI

-### About the Presentor
+### About the Presenter

 <table>
   <tr>
     <td style="padding-right: 10px;">
       <p>
-        <a href="https://github.com/wizgrav">Giannis Gravezas</a> is a software engineer with 15 years of experience in Open Source and proprietery projects.
+        <a href="https://github.com/wizgrav">Yannis Gravezas</a> is a software engineer with 15 years of experience in open Source and proprietary projects.
       </p>
       <p>
-        Giannis is one of the active contributors to the Open Kinect project.
+        Yannis is one of the active contributors to the Open Kinect project.
       </p>
       <p>
         During the day he writes front-end code and in the evenings he hacks on complex backend projects with <a href="http://www.lua.org" title="The Programming Language Lua">Lua<a/>.